comicom/comicom.github.io/_posts/cython/2022-07-20-introduction.markdown

 # Building Cython Code

 Cython code must, unlike Python, be compiled.
+The general procedure for compiling Cython can now be described as follows:
   - .pyx
   - .pyd
   - setup.py